 Handcuffs: Manual vs Automatic

-Judging whether a handcuff uses an automatic or manual mechanism primarily depends on how the double lock (the feature that prevents the cuffs from tightening further) is engaged.
+Determining whether a handcuff uses an automatic or manual mechanism primarily depends on how the double lock (which prevents further tightening) is engaged.

-Manual Mechanisms: Require the user to explicitly push a pin or slide a lever on the handcuff body to engage the lock.
+Manual mechanisms: Require the user to manually engage the double lock by pressing a pin or sliding a lever on the handcuff body.

 1. Identify the Double Lock System

-Manual Mechanism: Look for a small pin, button, or lever located on the edge of the handcuff, often called a “plunger” or “lever lock”.
-It must be pushed inward using the back of a handcuff key (the “actuator”).
+Manual Mechanism: Look for a small pin, button, or lever on the edge of the handcuff, often referred to as a “plunger” or lever lock.
+It must be pushed inward using the back of a handcuff key (the actuator) or a fingertip.

-Automatic Mechanism: These often lack the external push-pin or lever.
-They are designed so that the double lock engages automatically to prevent over-tightening during application, reducing the need for fine motor skills during a struggle.
+Automatic Mechanism: These designs typically do not have an external push-pin or lever.
+Instead, the double lock is self-engaging, activating automatically during application to prevent over-tightening and reduce the need for fine motor precision in high-stress situations

 1. Physical Inspection (“Test Click”)

-Manual Test: Apply the cuff.
-If the handcuff can continue to ratchet tighter (click, click, click) after it is already on the wrist until a pin is pushed, it is a manual, traditional cuff.
+Manual Test: Apply the handcuff.
+If it continues to ratchet tighter (“click, click, click”) after it is firmly on the wrist and only stops once a pin or lever is manually engaged, it is a traditional manual cuff.

 Automatic vs Manual Handcuffs